 While being a radio guy in rural Illinois did me no favors landing interviews, it was very easy to find people in line at “The Pace” that I knew and could do a little cutting to the front.
 I told the interns I can get them to the front of the line and sure enough there were some acquaintances near the door.
 Seconds later we were in, and one remarked: “I owe you.”
 I responded, “Jackson?”
 He said that’s probably unlikely and out of his hands, but he’ll try.

 That Monday the intern came over to me and said, “I got you Jackson.”
 Excellent!
 The only condition was that it be exclusive one-on-one, and we have to do it in the locker room away from the other media.
 Absolutely!
 Jackson was an awesome interview and gave me more time than I anticipated.
 Steven Jackson was a class act.
-Fun fact: one of three interns that summer was the daugher of a Rams assistant coach, Joe Vitt, and Jen is now the wife of Miami Dolphins head coach Adam Gase.
+Fun fact: one of three interns that summer was the daugher of a Rams assistant coach, Joe Vitt, and Jen is now the wife of New York Jets head coach Adam Gase.

 Act Like You’ve Been Here Before

 Between careers I had a stint working at Western Illinois University as the Director of the Leatherneck Sports Network broadcasting play-by-play for football and men’s basketball.
 My first season was 2011-12 and the basketball campaign started with three straight road games: Dayton, North Dakota, and…Michigan.
 The Wolverines.
 Ann Arbor.